darknecrocities/haskell-crud-/README.md

 -- boilerplate again….
 ```

-This goes for every library that is available on Stackage – the repository of libraries where stack pulls from.
+This goes for every library that is available on Stackage – the repository of libraries where Stack pulls from.
 As I have mentioned earlier, not every dependency is present on Stackage.
 So, if you used a dependency that is not available on Stackage, then you must add that under the `extra-deps` in the `stack.yaml` file.
 For now, it is commented out since our project does not have dependencies yet.

 Here’s mine for now (the acme-missiles library is just an example; you can delete it later):